COS301-SE-2024/Query-Builder/query-builder-docs/docs/architectural-requirements/architectural-patterns.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Architectural Patterns
+# Architectural Styles and Patterns

 Architectural Patterns are well-known compositions of architectural elements which allow a system to effectively meet its quality requirements.